 - A calendar walk-through.
-The executives should review the upcoming calendar, highlighting internal and external events on the horizon, both those that require CEO attention and time and those that the successor just needs to be aware of.
-As part of the calendar review, the departing executive should make sure that critical events get on the successor’s calendar.
+Highlight the internal and external events on the horizon, both those that require the executive’s time and those that they just need to be aware of.

 - Introduction to key stakeholders.
-The executives should discuss the landscape of stakeholders inside and outside the organization.
-They should also consider holding joint meetings with the top-tier stakeholders to hand off those relationships.
-In this case, the departing executive should ensure that those meetings get booked onto the executives’ respective calendars.
+Discuss the landscape of stakeholders inside and outside the organization.
+Consider holding joint meetings with the top-tier stakeholders to hand off those relationships.

 If the overlap time is going to be extensive

-Sometimes in large, complex organizations, like the example cited above, a longer overlap is called for.
+Sometimes in large, complex organizations, a longer overlap required.
 If the overlap is going to span more than a few days, there are some additional things that the handoff plan should include, such as:

-- The offices both executives will occupy during the overlap.
+- Offices.
+The offices both executives will occupy during the overlap.

 - Who’s in charge during the overlap?
-It’s also important to clarify who will facilitate senior management and staff meetings during the overlap, where to direct questions, and so forth.
+Who will facilitate senior management and staff meetings during the overlap, where to direct questions, and so forth.

 How the handoff plan is prepared

 In most cases, the handoff plan is outlined by the departing executive.
-To aid in preparing the plan, the departing CEO may find it useful to keep a simple handoff journal or a set of folders on his/her physical or virtual desktop, providing a place to capture copies of documents and notes during their last few months or weeks in the role.
+During the last few months or weeks, the departing executive may find it useful to keep a simple handoff journal to jot down notes, as well as a set of folders on their physical or virtual desktop to capture copies of documents.

-The handoff planning process can begin any time after the current executive’s departure decision has been made.
-However, the plan will likely need to be adjusted after the successor has been identified.
-As noted earlier, some aspects of the plan may be conditional based on who the successor is and what they are bringing to the job.
+Planning the handoff can begin any time after the current executive’s departure decision has been made.
+But, the plan will need adjustments after the successor has been identified.
+As noted earlier, some aspects of the plan will depend on who the successor is and what they’re bringing to the job.

 How the handoff plan is implemented

 In most cases, the handoff plan is implemented after the new executive’s official start date.
-It’s the “first-day” business, but I’ve also seen cases where the briefings have taken place in the “in between time” – the period after the incoming executive has been officially hired but before their actual start date.
+It’s usually part of the “Day One” business.
+But, in some cases, the briefings could begin before the new executive’s actual start date.